Melbourn Lease Extension - Free Consultation

 A Melbourn leasehold property depreciates with the years remaining on the lease.

-Leasehold premises in Melbourn with in excess of 100 years remaining on the lease are often referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such circumstances there is often little upside in buying the reversionary interest unless savings on ground rent and service charges justify it.
+Leasehold premises in Melbourn with more than one hundred years remaining on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your property.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges warrant it.

 Lender Requirement